Relaxed legs on a boat with smooth skin, representing successful varicose vein and thread vein laser treatment in Swindon, offered by The Vein Clinic.

 Deep Vein Thrombosis (DVT) and Pulmonary Embolism (PE):

-These are extremely uncommon but potentially serious complications involving the formation of blood clots in deep veins.
+Deep vein thrombosis and pulmonary embolism are extremely uncommon but potentially serious complications, occurring in fewer than 3% of patients.
 It is important to walk as soon as possible after your procedure and maintain this for at least the next 2 weeks.

 Transient Neurological Disturbances:

-A small number of patients may experience brief and temporary shimmering visual disturbances, headaches, transient ischaemic attack-like symptoms (e.g., tingling, numbness), or a self-limiting cough immediately following the injection.
+A small number of patients (around 1–2%) may experience temporary neurological symptoms such as visual disturbance, headache, or a self-limiting cough immediately following the injection.
 These symptoms are typically short-lived, resolving spontaneously within minutes to hours, and are thought to be related to the temporary passage of sclerosant microbubbles into the systemic circulation.

 Allergic Reactions from Foam Sclerotherapy: